 Plaster Cast Gallery

 Robert is the current owner of P.P.
-Caproni & Brothers, now known as The Giust Gallery, also located in Woburn, MA.
-The Gallery hand casts and offers for sale plaster reproductions of sculpture, including many of the world's masterpieces.
+Caproni and Brother, now known as the Caproni Collection, also located in Woburn, MA.
+The company hand casts and offers for sale plaster reproductions of sculpture, including many of the world's masterpieces.
 Robert's passion for plaster casts fueled the decision to purchase the company in the 1990s.

 Robert Shure can be reached at his studio and gallery which are housed in the same building.
 It is located just 20 minutes north of Boston, Massachusetts and is easily accessible from several major highways including routes 93, 95, and 495 as well as Logan International Airport.